Skip to main content

 ADFGX cipher

-The ADFGX cipher entered service with the German army in March 1918, just before the spring offensive on the Western Front.
-It combines a labeled Polybius and a columnar transposition — one of the first real modern cryptographic superpositions.
-It was broken by French Lieutenant Georges Painvin in April–June 1918, in a feat considered decisive for the Allied victory.
+The ADFGX cipher was first used on the German Western Front on 5 March 1918, three weeks before the German spring offensive (Operation Michael, 21 March 1918).
+Designed by Lieutenant Fritz Nebel for the German Army Signal Corps, it combines a labeled Polybius square and a columnar transposition — one of the first real modern cryptographic superpositions.
+It was broken by French Lieutenant Georges Painvin between April and June 1918, in a feat considered decisive for the Allied victory.

 Step 1 — Labeled Polybius